asfcjr/tf-multiple-buckets-gcp/README.md

 ## To use:

-To use this script you just need to change the vars.tf file and put your data
+To use this script you just need to change the vars.tf file and put your own data

 You will also need to create a service account in gcp and download the key and put the key into the project directory and rename it to "service-account-key.json"